 But sticking to Jira’s theme, we want to introduce another Atlassian product – Confluence.
 Here you can create whole spaces for various needs, add child pages to them and everything will be interconnected.
 Every change will be sent as a notification and a search console is quite useful when you have tons of data.
 In addition, there is a possibility to make these spaces and pages private or public, so you can use Confluence for permanent sharing with your clients.

 Confluence gives the possibility to create charts, drop images, and many other features that are available all in one place.

 Jira provides reporting features, people can log work and make the process clear.

 ActivityTimeline gives not only reporting opportunities but also timesheets:

-This feature is priceless and crucial for distant collaboration as it allows to see not even the current situation and progress, but to compare previous periods.
-Approve or disapprove timesheets, see how much time a person spent on the specific task, whether someone is overloaded or underloaded.
+This feature is priceless and crucial for distant collaboration as it allows us to see not only the current situation and progress but also to compare previous periods.
+Approve or disapprove timesheets, see how much time a person spent on a specific task, whether someone is overloaded or underloaded.
 Reports in AcitivtyTimeline are various and they compare data in the most suitable ways.
-All data can be exported to excel.
+All data can be exported to Excel.

-We all know that in the end of the article author gives us pros & cons of the specific topic, but due to the pandemic situation in the world, we would like to list only positive sides of working remotely:
+We all know that on the same page at the end of the article, the author gives us the pros & cons of the specific topic, but due to the pandemic situation in the world, we would like to list only the positive sides of working remotely:

-Your home is your safest place and quarantine is not a torture, try to interpret it as a push to new opportunities, change of lifestyle and possibility to try something that you’ve always wanted to do but had no time for that.
-Who knows, maybe after quarantine a number of remote employees will increase from 18% to 40% and companies will find it a more suitable cooperation type.
+Your home is your safest place and quarantine is not torture, try to interpret it as a push to new opportunities, a change of lifestyle, and the possibility to try something that you’ve always wanted to do but had no time for that.
+Who knows, maybe after quarantine the number of remote employees will increase from 18% to 40% and companies will find it a more suitable cooperation type.

 Take care and spend precious time with your family, it’s all that truly matters!